Dreller/GenericLoginForm/README.md

 1. List all MySQL Column Names you want to ask, in the Registration form, in `Registration/Fields`.
 Separated with a coma.
 1. For each fields in `Registration/Fields`, you want to set a proper user-friendly label, in `Registration/Labels`, separated with a coma too.
 1. If a field should have a specific data type, set it in `Registration/Types`.
 Still separated with a coma.

+For the moment, custom prompts are not translated.

 **IMPORTANT: `Fields`, `Labels` and `Types` must have the same number of data**.
 They should by sync'd together, as you can see in this example: